LivingLegacyMedia/vowbound/chapter_16.md

 "Where do we go?"
 Perin gasped as they rounded a corner.

-"Anywhere but here," Cassian managed.
-"Split up.
-Meet at—" He thought quickly, his mind sharper now.
+"Split up," Cassian said.
+His mind was working again, sharp and clear despite the physical exhaustion.
+"They'll be looking for a group of four.
+Alone, we can disappear."

+"And regroup where?"
+Mira demanded.

 "The old mill outside the eastern gate.
 Tomorrow night, two hours after sunset."

-"That's your plan?"
-Mira demanded.
-"Split up and hope we all survive?"
+Cassian grabbed Perin's shoulder, looking him in the eye.
+"And you go to Elena.
+Get her somewhere safe.
+That's your only job.
+Forget the Unhollow.
+Forget the resistance.
+Keep your daughter alive."

+Perin's face twisted with emotion.
+"But—"

+"That's an order."
+Cassian released him.
+"The rest of us will handle the next steps.
+You protect her.
+Understood?"

+After a moment, Perin nodded.
+"Understood."

-"Better than staying together and leading them straight to us."
-Cassian looked at each of them.
-"Two hours after sunset, tomorrow.
-The old mill.
-If anyone doesn't make it, we wait one more night.
-After that, we assume the worst."
+"If anyone doesn't make it to the mill," Cassian continued, "we wait one more night.
+After that, we assume capture or worse."

-She nodded, grim but understanding.
+They all nodded.

-They reached an intersection and scattered—Mira disappearing south, Perin east, Torin west.
+They reached an intersection and scattered—Mira disappearing south into the merchant quarter where she knew every alley, Perin east toward where Elena was hiding, Torin west toward the docks.

 Cassian stumbled north, clutching both coins, feeling them pulse with heat against his chest.

 He'd reclaimed his power.
 They'd escaped.
-And he'd done it without hemorrhaging his own vitality this time.
+But the cost was adding up—six days of his life spent in trades tonight.
+Not catastrophic, but not nothing either.

+And Perin was right.
+They hadn't accomplished anything.
+Eight people were still in the Hollow's hands.
+The Society now knew his capabilities.
+And somewhere, an eight-year-old girl was hiding alone, traumatized by watching her father dragged away in chains.

 Behind him, more shouts.
 More boots.
 The hunt was on.

-Cassian ran, vanishing into the shadows, already planning his next move.
+Cassian ran, vanishing into the shadows.
+His next move was already forming in his mind.

+He'd lost this round.
+But the game wasn't over.

+Not yet.

 ---